eaton-lab/waiting-distance-code/README.md

 ### Files

-- manuscript: Latex and PDF files for the manuscript.
 - notebooks: Jupyter notebooks with reproducible code (see links below).
 - scripts: Python scripts for execution on HPC.